 Continuing Education Application

-The Bridge Training Institute:
+The Bridge Training Institute

 Discussion: Ms. Brittany Brown stated The Bridge Training Institute has a total of 27 continuing education courses with a variety of different topics including LGBT + 101, Cultural Humility, Understanding and Treating the Complex of Puzzle of Non-Suicidal Injury, youth vaping and tobacco use, and gender diversity.
 Ms. Brittany Brown stated many of these topics would be useful for a community Health Worker.
 Ms. Brittany Brown asked the board if anyone had any questions or comments about this application.
 Ms. Brittany Brown stated since hearing none, she would like to make a motion to approve this continuing education application.